The Comedy Genius of Gene Wilder

 It was after fellow actor and friend Charles Grodin persuaded him to study method acting with Lee Strasberg at the Actors Studio in New York City, that Jerome Silberman changed his stage name to Gene Wilder.
 Off-Broadway stage roles began to come his way.
 While appearing opposite actress Anne Bancroft in a 1963 play, Gene Wilder met Mel Brooks, Bancroft's boyfriend at the time.

 Gene Wilder began touring the U.S. with different plays; he and Mary were separated frequently, and finally divorced in 1965.
-He began dating single mother Mary Schutz, and they married in October 1967 shortly after his first big-screen movie - Bonnie & Clyde (1967), starring Warren Beatty and Faye Dunaway - opened in movie theatres.
+He began dating single mother Mary Schutz, and they married in October 1967 shortly after his first big-screen movie - Bonnie & Clyde (1967), starring Warren Beatty, Faye Dunaway, Gene Hackman, Estelle Parsons, Denver Pyle, and Michael J. Pollard - opened in movie theatres.
 After their wedding, Gene Wilder adopted Mary's daughter Katherine.

 The following year Gene Wilder landed a leading role in the screen comedy The Producers (1968), written and directed by Mel Brooks and co-starring Zero Mostel.
 The Producers was a critical success, although it didn't do well at the box-office; Wilder was nominated for a Best Supporting Actor Academy Award.
 Below, Zero Mostel and Gene Wilder are featured in The Producers movie trailer.